kagenocookie/REE-Content-Editor/README.md

 - All mainline Resident Evil games
 - Dragon's Dogma 2
 - Devil May Cry 5
+- Pragmata Demo

 Some files may not fully work for other RE ENGINE games.

 ## Setup
-- Install the .NET 8 runtime (https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
+- Install the .NET Desktop Runtime 10 or newer (https://dotnet.microsoft.com/en-us/download/dotnet/10.0)
 - Download the latest [release](https://github.com/kagenocookie/REE-Content-Editor/releases) or [debug](https://github.com/kagenocookie/REE-Content-Editor/actions) build `ContentEditor.zip`
 - Launch `ContentEditor.App.exe`
 - Usage guides are available on [the wiki](https://github.com/kagenocookie/REE-Content-Editor/wiki), these will be updated as new features are added and improved